hexylena/galaxyxml/README.md

 We'd be happy to support any other XML that Galaxy supports, just make an issue or PR if you're feeling motivated.

-## Status

-- ToolXML is mostly supported, there

 ## Known Bugs

 - no validation of unique names